luxeengine/luxe-docs/docs/tutorial/camera-follow.md

 If we wanted to center the player we can do something like this.
 If we add this in `ready`, it would look the same as before, since the player is already centered.
-If we add this to the top of `ready`, the camera would follow the player, but not very smoothly.
+If we add this to the top of `tick`, the camera would follow the player, but not very smoothly.

 ```js
 var x = Transform.get_pos_x(_player)